CJ-Markus/LightHousePOC/README.md

                site = url.split("://")[-1]
 ```

-//Here we printt out to console for visibility
+//Here we print out to console for visibility

 ```
         print(f"Site: {site}")